jossemarGT/workout-as-code/README.md

 1m  Rest
 ```

-Woth mentioning, a circuit can hold metadata, like limits or additional rules;
+Worth mentioning, a circuit can hold metadata, like limits or additional rules;
 this can be done by adding it after the ` - ` keyword (note the empty spaces
 around the dash).
 A good example of circuit metadata is this Crossfit staple
 workout: